NathanielHart44/rspdocs/docs/index.md

 When interacting with the RSP API, it is important to understand the error handling and response format to effectively handle responses and troubleshoot integration issues.
 While the exact formatting of every endpoint's response may vary, RSP follows a standard format.

+### Response Structure

+The response from the RSP API typically consists of two main parts:

+- **Success**: The `success` field indicates whether the requested action was able to execute without any errors or if any of the requested information was successfully retrieved.
+It is a boolean value, where `True` signifies successful execution, and `False` indicates an error or unsuccessful operation.

+- **Response**: The `response` field contains the information relevant to the requested action or retrieved data.
+Its structure may vary depending on the specific endpoint.
+In the example above, the `sample_response_data` dictionary provides the `results`, `has_next_page`, and `cursor` information.

+    !!! nfty-note "Note"
+        If the `success` field is `False`, the `response` field will contain an error message explaining why the operation was unsuccessful.

+### Example Response

 === "Python"
     ``` py
     sample_response_data = {